-- 1. Obtain a reference to the initial naming context (see page 433). - 2.
+- 1. Obtain a reference to the initial naming context (see "Obtaining the Initial Naming Context"). - 2.
 Set a CosNaming::Name structure with the full path of the name associated with the desired object. - 3.
 Resolve the name to the desired object reference.